rdt712/middy-idempotency/README.md

 - [How do I make my Lambda function idempotent?](https://aws.amazon.com/premiumsupport/knowledge-center/lambda-function-idempotent/)
 - [Making retries safe with idempotent APIs](https://aws.amazon.com/builders-library/making-retries-safe-with-idempotent-APIs/)

+Other idempotency projects for Middy:

+- [middy-idempotent](https://github.com/ibrahimcesar/middy-idempotent) - Uses ioredis and Upstash

 ## Install

 To install this middleware you can use NPM: